Click here to listen to a reading of this blog:

 Treatment for thyroid cancer depends on the type of cancer, as well it’s size and the stage it is at.
 We’re all individual, after all and so are cases of cancer.

 - In most cases of thyroid cancer, the thyroid gland is surgically removed.
 This is known as a thyroidectomy.
-After a thyroidectomy, patients require lifelong thyroid medication, to replace what they’re non-existent thyroid is no longer producing for them.
+After a thyroidectomy, patients require lifelong thyroid medication, to replace what their non-existent thyroid is no longer producing for them.

 - Some patients are given radioactive iodine treatment, also known as remnant ablation (sounds scary, I know).
 This is often given to kill off any thyroid tissue remaining after the thyroid surgery.

 - Some experts recommend that TSH should be kept level low or undetectable, to help prevent a recurrence of the cancer.

 Some patients with thyroid cancer do not develop any symptoms, whereas others may notice they have a goitre or enlarged thyroid gland.

 - A hoarse voice

 Remember, if you suspect anything suspicious or indicative of thyroid cancer or any complications of your health, always get to a doctor as soon as possible for examination.